Ithil-protocol/docs/docs/strategies/curve-wars.md

 ---

 # Curve wars
-Get exposure to the most popular battleground of Defi
+Get exposure to the most popular battleground of DeFi

 ---